Nursery Rhymes

 Life in a Medieval Castle

 The Medieval Times encompass one of the most violent periods in the History of England are are epitomised by the great Medieval Castles.
 The development, architecture and building of these great fortresses changed as time progressed, influenced by important historical events such as the Crusades and the technology of siege warfare.
-This page provides interesting and important information about Life in a Medieval Castle.
-For additional facts and information also see Medieval Castle Life.

 Life in a Medieval Castle - The Residence